MohammedShmsuddin/BlockChain-based-Voting-Ballot-DApp-NBA-MVP-Ballot/README.md

 Our Use Case: NBA MVP Award selection voting

-Voters: Voters are Sportwriters and Bradcasters from USA/Canada.
+Voters: Voters are Sportwriters and Broadcasters from USA/Canada.
 Each member of the voting panel casts a vote for first to           fifth place selections.

         1st place -> 10 points
         2nd place -> 7 points